FDBoever/rCCAPSeq/README.md

 ## Getting started

-instructions on setting up a local copy of CCAPSeq.db through the rCCAPSeq package in R
+Instructions on setting up a local copy of CCAPSeq.db through the rCCAPSeq package in R

-###Install rCCAPSeq
+### Install rCCAPSeq

 Below are two examples of how you can install the R package locally